Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Results and Discussion

-For a baseline comparison, we first evaluated the performance of standalone ResNet50 and ResNet18 models for both classification and segmentation tasks, as shown in Table \ref{tab:4}.

-The results of training four different network configurations with three different learning strategies for the classification task are shown in Table \ref{tab:5}.
-We observe that for each of the individual network configurations, the mixed information sharing strategy (V3), where both predictions and features are shared, provides the best performance in terms of classification accuracy.
-Similarly, a comparison across different network configurations shows that the combined KD + ML approach is superior, corroborating the findings of \cite{UNiyaz}.
-Expectedly, the combined KD + ML model trained with mixed information strategy (V3) outperforms all other models.
-When compared with the conventional KD-only or ML-only models that share only predictions, the proposed model provides an average improvement of $2\%$ in classification accuracy.
-Lastly, it can also be observed that in addition to the ensemble accuracy, the V3 learning strategy also improves the performance of individual student networks.

-The corresponding results for the segmentation task are reported in Table \ref{tab:seg}.
-These results depict similar trends as observed for the classification task, further emphasizing the importance of combining KD with ML as well as the influence of mixed information sharing.
+The corresponding results of U-Net with ResNet50-ResNet18 network architectures for the segmentation task are reported in Table \ref{tab:4}.
+These results depict similar trends observed for the classification task, further emphasizing the importance of combining KD with ML and the influence of knowledge diversification.
 Moreover, it establishes the generalizability of the proposed approach to more than one type of task.

-To better appreciate the significance of the proposed approach, we provide a qualitative comparison of different network configurations and information-sharing strategies using individual student predictions for some hard-to-segment test samples.
-Fig. \ref{fig:6} extensively compares all the models for three test samples.
+To better appreciate the significance of the proposed approach, we provide a qualitative comparison of different distillation techniques and information-sharing strategies using individual student predictions for some hard-to-segment test samples.
+Figure \ref{fig:3} extensively compares all the models for three test samples.
 In general, it can be observed that KD-only and ML-only models struggle with the segmentation of small regions of interest.
-It can also be noticed that for conventional models, only one of the two students is able to predict these small regions.
-In the proposed approach, an ensemble of student predictions is used for the final prediction, facilitating the students to consistently predict the region of interest and provide the best performance.
-Furthermore, student networks in this approach can discern finer structures compared to other models.
+It can also be noticed that for conventional models, only one of the two students manages to predict these small regions.
+In our proposed approach, an ensemble of student predictions is used for the final predictions, facilitating the student networks to consistently predict the region of interest and yield optimal performance.
+Moreover, student networks trained using a diverse knowledge paradigm demonstrate a superior ability to discern finer structures compared to other models.